Undergraduate Policies and Procedures

 Repeating Course Work

 An undergraduate student is limited to three grade-bearing enrollment attempts for any specific class.
 An enrollment is considered grade bearing if a student receives a distributed grade (i.e., A through F) or a mark of 'W', 'NC', 'CR', 'NF', 'WL' or the historical marks of 'WP' or 'WF'.
-Non-academic withdrawals are not considered enrollment attempts.
-A student attempting the same class for the third time may be charged a penalty fee equivalent to the out-of-state tuition for the same number of semester credit hours.
+A student attempting the same class for the third time will be charged a penalty fee (see 3-Peat Fee and Excessive Hours Fee) equivalent to the out-of-state tuition for the same number of semester credit hours.
 Courses cross-listed under more than one course prefix are considered the same course.

 NOTE: Students who are Texas residents should be aware that state law limits the number of semester credit hours an undergraduate Texas resident may attempt while paying tuition at the rate provided for Texas residents.
 See Excessive Undergraduate Hours.